wouterbulten/wouterbulten.github.io/_posts/tech/2018-04-28-custom-wake-up-light-with-home-assistant.md

     - input_boolean.wakeup_weekend
 ```

+**Note:** As someone pointed out in the comments, if you want to persist the values between restarts of Home Assistant remove the 'initial' value from the configuration.

 ## Create the automation

 With all controls defined we can make the automation itself.
 The automation consists of three components: the trigger, the condition and the action.
 Add the following to `automations.yaml`: